airtai/faststream/CONTRIBUTING.md

 ### Prepare the dev environment

-To start contributing to fastkafka, you first have to prepare the development environment.
+To start contributing to FastKafka, you first have to prepare the development environment.

-#### Clone the fastkafka repository
+#### Clone the FastKafka repository

 To clone the repository, run the following command in the CLI: